evgenyneu/lolstats/README.md

 # League of Legends match data analysis tools

-A program written in Python that downloads data for player's recent matches and stores them locally for analysis.
+A program written in Python that downloads data for a player's recent matches and stores them locally for analysis.
 Here is an example of a single match data: [docs/match.json](docs/match.json).

 ## Setup

-### Download code
+### Download the code

 ```bash
 git clone https://github.com/evgenyneu/lolstats.git
 ```

-### Setup Python environment
+### Set up Python environment

 See [Python setup](docs/python_setup.md).